zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### kendo:autoComplete-animation

-Animations to be used for opening/closing the popup.
-Setting to false will turn of the animation.
+Configures the opening and closing animations of the suggestion popup.
+Setting the animation option to false will disable the opening and closing animations.
+As a result the suggestion popup will open and close instantly.

 More documentation is available at [kendo:autoComplete-animation](autocomplete/animation).